-Installation must conform with local building codes or in the absence of local codes, with Part 7, Venting of Equipment, of the National Fuel Gas Code, ANSI Z223.1 (NFPA 54) - latest edition.
-In Canada installation must be in accordance with CSA B149.1.
+Installation must conform with local building codes or in the absence of local codes, with the National Fuel Gas Code, ANSI Z223.1 (NFPA 54) - latest edition.
+In Canada, installation must be in accordance with CSA B149.1.

-Model HDS/HDC unit heaters must be vented with the proper passageway as described in these instructions to convey flue gases from the unit or the vent connector to the outside atmosphere.
-The heaters must also have a separate combustion air intake pipe to bring in fresh air for combustion from the outside atmosphere.
+Model HD/HDB unit heaters must be vented with the proper passageway as described in these instructions to convey flue gases from the unit or the vent connector to the outside atmosphere.